Yimakh shemo: Relation to damnatio memoriae

-Historical national enemies; personal enemies
+Historical national enemies

-The phrase can also be applied to anyone perceived as "a great enemy of the Jewish nation" such as Sabbatai Zevi, Bohdan Khmelnytsky, Spain, Joseph Stalin, Russians, Poles, Adolf Hitler, Adolf Eichmann, Josef Mengele, any other Nazis, or even in cases of interpersonal relationships, such as in reference to an abusive father, or conversely as the father of Israel Zangwill of his playwright son.
-Yisrael Meir Kagan used the epithet of the man who tried to persuade him to abandon his studies.
+The phrase can also be applied to anyone perceived as "a great enemy of the Jewish nation" such as Sabbatai Zevi, Bohdan Khmelnytsky, Joseph Stalin, Adolf Hitler, Adolf Eichmann, Josef Mengele, and other Nazis.

 Jesus

-There are only a very small number of texts where yimakh shemo is used of Jesus, although the tradition that Yeshu (יֵשׁוּ – (יֵשׁוּעַ minus the ayin) is related to the yimach shemo has a little popular circulation, maybe an inheritance from medieval polemical traditions.
+There are only a very small number of texts where yimakh shemo is used of Jesus, although the tradition that Yeshu (יֵשׁוּ – יֵשׁוּעַ minus the ayin) is related to the yimach shemo has a little popular circulation, maybe an inheritance from medieval polemical traditions.
 An early introduction of this connection into Lutheran literature was made by convert Johan Kemper.

-Usage in English and Yiddish literature
+In English and Yiddish literature

 Saul Bellow places the phrase in the mouth of the titular character of his novel Herzog to comically depict his anger.
 Leo Haber's The Red Heifer (2001), set in New York's Lower East Side in the 1940s, includes the term in a glossary.